ITALIAN LANDSLIDE INVENTORY (IFFI)

 Year

-The data is collected, archived, and processed along whole national territory using a standardized methodology based on the use of multiple acquisition techniques (aerial photointerpretation, field surveys, and instrumental monitoring) and various sources of information.
+The data is collected, archived and processed throughout the national territory, through the use of a standardized methodology which is based on the use of multiple acquisition techniques (aerial photointerpretation, field surveys, instrumental monitoring) and different sources of information.
 The data is then subjected to validation processes.
-The indicator fully addresses the information needs regarding the number, distribution of landslide phenomena, and the main types of movement.
-It is simple, easy to interpret, and comparable over time and space.
-Furthermore, it provides valuable support to decision-making processes for defining landslide risk mitigation strategies and intervention priorities.
+The indicator fully responds to the demand for information regarding the number, distribution of landslide phenomena and the main types of movement.
+It is simple, easy to interpret and is comparable across time and space.
+Furthermore, it provides important support for decision-making processes to define landslide risk mitigation strategies and intervention priorities.

 Undefinable